Arlanthir/notes/CardMagic.md

 8. The "prediction"/"found" card now has a face.
 It is the selected card!

-# Presentation ideas
+# Presentation rules

+1. The _patter_, story and personality of each performance is what makes it enjoyable and memorable.
+2. Never announce your intention until all preliminary actions which make it possible are completed.
+3. Never repeat a trick without replicating it by a different method.
+4. Think of the sleights as *your safety net in case the misdirection goes wrong*.
+5. Don't run when you're not being chased: don't overjustify regular things that the audience has no reason to suspect (yet).
-- Keep the routines short (3 tricks, 15 minutes altogether)
+6. Keep the routines short (3 tricks, 15 minutes altogether).
+7. Before revealing found cards, ask the spectator to name their card so the reveal has more impact.

+## Other ideas and quotes

 - For tricks with a small number of cards, consider replacing the cards with pieces of cardboard with other texts (names, emotions, etc).
 (Roberto Giobbi)
 - "May I ask you to help me?
 You'll get 50% of course.
 50% of the applause!"
 (Roberto Giobbi)
 - "I don't want you to think I'm going to cheat.
 I'm going to cheat, I just don't want you to think that!"
 (Craig Petty)